Having missing teeth can make you very self-conscious, particularly when you speak or smile. But,…

 Lastly, it is still very important that you see a dentist for regular checks, to ensure the dentures are working as they should, to give you an opportunity to seek timely repairs if there is a need, but most of all to care for your oral health.

-If you need an appointment to discuss dental care after dentures, or if you just need to discuss your options, please call to make an appointment with our Memphis, Jackson, Oakland or Bartlett dental office, where we can answer any questions about dental care after dentures.
+If you need an appointment to discuss dental care after dentures, or if you just need to discuss your options, please call to make an appointment with our Memphis, Jackson, Oakland or Bartlett dental offices where we can answer any questions about dental care after dentures.